Abhiloveshoes/Abhiloveshoes/README.md

 - 👀 I’m interested in building web apps, saas, and fintech products and also ML and AI models, I would also love to develop games as a hobby but thats for near future
 - 🌱 I’m currently learning python, css, node, react and next.js
 - 💞️ I’m looking to collaborate on my mentioned interests
-- 📫 How to reach me im available on insta @abhiraj_sw or heres my mail abhivaidya57@gmail.com
+- 📫 How to reach me im available on insta @tendercococonut or heres my mail abhivaidya57@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: This is all vibe coded haha, just joking, vibe coding never works
 <!---